OfficeDev/microsoft-teams-library-js/README.md

 ### Locally generating reference documentation

-If you would like to locally generate reference documentation for TeamsJS v2, simply utilize the script `pnpm docs` either from the monorepo root or inside the teams-js project root (`packages/teams-js`).
+If you would like to locally generate reference documentation for TeamsJS v2, simply utilize the script `pnpm run docs` either from the monorepo root or inside the teams-js project root (`packages/teams-js`).
 This should output the generated documentation to `packages/teams-js/docs`.

 # Contributing